Hey Gorgeous season 3

 The third season of Hey Gorgeous (校园美魔王 (Xiàoyuán Měi Mówáng)), a Singaporean talent-scouting competition which searches for new talents in tertiary institutes, premiered on 24 August 2015 on MediaCorp Channel 8, and broadcast on Mondays from 8pm to 9pm.
 This season marks the first time the contest is aired on MediaCorp Channel 8, instead of MediaCorp Channel U in which the first two seasons were aired.
 In this season, the number of semifinalists has been downsized from 24 to 21, while the number of finalists has been downsized from 12 to eight.
 A total of seven tertiary institutions participate in this contest, namely Singapore Polytechnic, Temasek Polytechnic, Nanyang Polytechnic, Ngee Ann Polytechnic, National University of Singapore, Republic Polytechnic and Nanyang Academy of Fine Arts.
 Elvin Ng and Carrie Wong serve as the celebrity ambassadors for this season.
 Gan Zhi Jian from Singapore Polytechnic was crowned winner of this season.
+This season launched artist like He Yingying to fame.

 Judges and hosts

 Dasmond Koh and Ben Yeo return as hosts for this season.
 This time round, they are joined by Vivian Lai and Kate Pang.
 During the semifinals, Sheila Sim, Xu Bin and Kym Ng form the judging panel.